Best Linux Distributions for Older MacBooks

 Linux Mint is another popular and user-friendly Linux distro that is based on Ubuntu.

-which resembles Windows in some aspects.
+It has a more traditional and conservative desktop environment called Cinnamon, which resembles Windows in some aspects.
 It also has a more curated and streamlined software selection, and a custom update manager that lets you choose which updates to install.

 Linux Mint is compatible with most MacBooks, and it usually does not require any additional drivers or firmware.
 Linux Mint also has good performance on older MacBooks, as long as you have at least 1 GB of RAM and 15 GB of disk space.